quidprobros/worth-the-weight/readme.md

 # PHASE 2

+# Security again
+- [x] Instead of indicating that a username is unrecognized, say 'email will be received if this account exists'
+- [ ] Dont access resources by id!!!
+- [] Test if the user is a superadmin ()
+- [] Retool the 'delete food log' button.
+- [] Determine if URL signature should be updated periodically, automatically
+- [] ensure enviroment fallbacks work properly

+# other
+- [] replace tracy logs with monologger

 # docker
 - [ ] find that docker multistage document that explained how to keep local vendor and docker vendor separated
 - [ ] use multi-stage builds to for creating images for dev and prod